-In December of 2014, a story broke about Timothy Poole, who won over $2 million in the Florida Super Millions scratch-off lottery.
+In December of 2014, a story broke about Timothy Poole, a sex offender who won over $2 million in the Florida Super Millions scratch-off lottery.

 Poole was convicted in 1999 of sexually battering a nine-year-old boy who was a friend of his family.
 Poole pleaded innocent but took a plea bargain, which included over a year in jail and registration as a sex offender.

-The Florida lottery doesn't have any restrictions regarding the criminal background of the entrants, which means that Poole will receive a lump sum of $2,219,807.90.
+The Florida lottery doesn't have any restrictions regarding the criminal background of the entrants, which means that Poole received a lump sum of $2,219,807.90.

 Many people were horrified to think that a sex offender could receive such an enormous prize.
-On the article linked above, Toni Tommasi commented: "Almost makes me question the existence of God."
+On the article linked above, Toni Tommas commented that it "Almost makes me question the existence of God."

 While some people think it's wrong that murderers and sex offenders can win millions from the state, others find it would be unfair to prevent someone from playing the lottery after they've paid for their crime and served their time.